 Citi’s ThankYou Points can be incredibly useful in certain situations but up until now I have found them to be less useful than the points issued by Amex and Chase.
 Now, however, courtesy of a very surprising program enhancement (of the good kind!)
 Citi’s ThankYou points have suddenly been made considerably more useful…albeit for a limited time only.

-Citi ThankYou points are one of the three big transferable currencies in the miles & points world and can be earned by using select Citi credit cards (e.g. the Citi ThankYou Premier card r the Citi Prestige card), and these points can be transferred across to a variety of other loyalty programs affiliated to major airlines.
+Citi ThankYou points are one of the four big transferable currencies in the miles & points world and can be earned by using select Citi credit cards (e.g. the Citi Premier® Card), and these points can be transferred across to a variety of other travel loyalty programs.